jimilabinfo/bigstory/README.md

 This is indeed jaw-dropping.
 In JM, even if a person is fired, you have to be mentally prepared that one day he will come back and be your colleague.
 This kind of thing is not an isolated case, and most of the people invited back are middle and high-level managers.

 ## 3. Have a huge hardware team to complete continuous hardware cost down;
 This team is owned by the chairman.
-In the past ten years, they have grown from a solution provider to a scale of nearly 50 people, plus an embedded software team of nearly 50 people, the scale is already very large.
+In the past ten years, they have grown from a solution provider to a scale of nearly 50 hardware engineers, plus an embedded software team of nearly 50 people, the scale is already very large.
 If daily work becomes repetitive cost reduction, then the value becomes limited.
 JM is a company that is very keen on reducing hardware costs.
 Therefore, many chip companies are willing to provide JM with new chips, so as to complete the bug discovery and repair in the early stage of mass production on JM.

 ## 4. No compensation for layoffs;
 Many people have successfully obtained compensation through labor arbitration, including N+1 months' salary, and underpaid social security provident funds.
 JM Company seems powerful, but as soon as you apply for labor arbitration, he immediately softens and asks whether mediation is possible.
 In the past, many employees often chose to agree to mediation based on the principle that more things are worse than less things.
 However, some employees began to firmly refuse mediation and let the court hold a trial.
 In the end, these losing records will become a stain on JM.
 And, remember, in Shenzhen, as long as you win the lawsuit, even the 5,000 legal fees will be borne by JM.
 If you need such a lawyer, please contact the mailbox at the beginning of this article.